BlueSquare23/web-lgsm/docs/DESIGN_OOD.md

 onion.
 Then DDD defines the core and we use Clean Arch principals to pull it all together.

-## A Schizo Architecture

-> "A process and not a goal, a production and not an expression."

-> The code of delirium or of desire proves to have an extraordinary fluidity."

-> It might be said that the schizophrenic passes from one code to the other,
-> but he deliberately scrabbles all the codes, by quickly shifting from one to
-> another, according to the questions asked to him, never giving the same
-> explanation from day to the next, never invoking the same in genealogy, never
-> recording the same event in the same way."

- -Gilles Deleuze, _Anti-Oedipus_

-We are not specialists and there are no boundaries.
-We are not bounded by profit and are free to impose our own world views.

-Truth is at the end of the day 100% of users and even the majority of developers do not care.
-I could spend all the time in the world learning how to build a beautifully architected app that perfectly follows DDD and clean arch principals.
-But most people wouldn't give a shit.

-Instead what matters here is what turns out results.
-The problem is if we build it poorly, it wont work.
-It'll keep falling over on itself and I'll be stuck in re-arch hell for forever.
-That cannot be the way.

-I'm going to fork off my life process of continuing to learn about architectures, particularly DDD.
-However, we can't have that be a blocking process.

-Instead what we have to do is move forward with our existing code and re-arch on the fly.
-Meaning we need to do it _light_.
-Arch ideas are good for inspiration, but bad as dogma.

-We can admire uncle Bob's experience and learn from him overtime without having to do everything the right way the first time.
-After all, is that not the process of learning anything?

-Instead, I say we embrace a Deleuzean Schizo-Architecture, where we do not color within the lines and instead hop from one domain to another borrowing ideas, as this schematic drift is inevitable anyways.

 ### The Pieces

 Services - Coordinates multiple pieces (main business logic)